Creamy Garlic Italian Dressing

 *Exact measurements are listed in the recipe card below.

-Scrape down the sides of the bowl and continue mixing until well combined.
+Blend until well combined, then scrape down the sides of the bowl and continue mixing until well combined.

 Store leftovers in the fridge up to 5-7 days.